dpEmu/dpEmu/docs/manual.rst

 Installation on University of Helsinki clusters (Ukko2 and Kale)
 ----------------------------------------------------------------

+First you need to have access rights to the clusters.
+See instructions for who can get access rights to `Kale <https://wiki.helsinki.fi/display/it4sci/Kale+User+Guide#KaleUserGuide-Access>`_ or to `Ukko2 <https://wiki.helsinki.fi/display/it4sci/Ukko2+User+Guide#Ukko2UserGuide-1.0Access>`_.

 To install dpEmu on Kale or Ukko2 clusters, first establish a ssh connection to the cluster:

 .. code-block:: bash